Nanny Taxes in Washington, D.C.

 - Accrue and access paid leave at the same rate or greater than the hours of paid leave provided by the law

-- Use the paid leave for the same purposes as those set forth in the law
+- Use the paid leave for the same purposes as those outlined in the law

-If the paid leave is foreseeable, an employee should make a request in writing to their employer at least 10 days or as early as possible, in advance of the paid leave.
+If the paid leave is foreseeable, an employee should request in writing to their employer at least 10 days, or as early as possible before the paid leave.

-If the paid leave is unforeseeable, an oral request for paid leave should be provided prior to the start of the work shift for which the paid leave is requested.
+If the paid leave is unforeseeable, an oral request for paid leave should be provided before the start of the work shift for which the paid leave is requested.

-In the case of an emergency, the employer shall be notified prior to the start of the next work shift or within 24 hours of the onset of the emergency, whichever occurs sooner.
+In the case of an emergency, the employer shall be notified before the start of the next work shift or within 24 hours of the onset of the emergency, whichever occurs sooner.

 A household employer may require that paid leave for three or more consecutive days be supported by reasonable certification supplied by their employee.